 Along with these new energy technologies, there is also a continuing (some might say unrelated) growth in connected things and the associated ‘app’ that can remotely control the settings of whatever it is, home security, garage doors, heat pumps, house lights and even appliances like fridges (As an aside, dining with a relative in Christchurch last week was interrupted by an alert from his phone telling him the fridge door at his Melbourne home has been open too long).

 These connected devices are more gimmick than essential at this stage, but they are serving an important step in the eventual democratisation of the electricity grid.
 They are showing the owner/user/consumer how easy it is to securely monitor and control things at the ‘end point’ of the grid, the home/business/factory (Security is a whole separate story but we need these early low impact services to allow any flaws or problems with security and privacy to become visible and fixed).

 There is no point in 29 distribution companies creating individual propriety platforms to connect devices they are interested in controlling.
-The result will require network companies choosing devices and technologies to back, increased network costs and hope they get the interest from consumers.
-The consumers want choices in devices they use to manage their lives and don’t like being locked into something that delivers less benefit than another potential solution they have identified.
+The result will require network companies to choose devices and technologies to back, increase network costs and hope they get the interest of consumers.
+Consumers want choices in devices they use to manage their lives and don’t like being locked into something that delivers less benefit than another potential solution they have identified.